0xAtelerix/docs/technology/overview.md

 From the developer perspective, it feels like working with a standard database rather than dealing with blocks or consensus directly.

-At the core of the Pelagos protocol is the DAG consensus layer that writes to immutable incremental Erigon databases, which enable unmatched efficiency and developer flexibility, and leverages several key innovations:
+At the core of the Pelagos protocol is the DAG consensus layer that writes to immutable incremental Erigon-like databases, which enable unmatched efficiency and developer flexibility, and leverages several key innovations:

 - Removes traditional transport layers between sequencing and execution, allowing direct database-to-execution communication
 > This results in real-time processing of Appchain-specific logic, significantly boosting performance and reducing latency.
 - Distributed synchronization using BitTorrent-like protocols to share immutable snapshots globally
-> This approach ensures efficient, verifiable data synchronization and maintains consistency across validators and Appchains.
+> This approach enables a persistent "data lake" proving access to the state of all blockchains.
 - Enables reactive smart contracts that respond in near real-time to external events and data, fostering a dynamic and responsive execution environment for Appchains

 These innovations support efficient developer workflows by providing real-time data access and rapid synchronization.